igeorge1982/Gateway/README.md

 Note on iOS build:
 - You must run POD install to install the pods into your local environment.
 AFNetwork is an Objective-C dependency that is supposed to be re-installed as the official Objective-C class bridging into Swift code describes it, if any problem occurs.
 - Take care of the App Transport Security Exceptions: it needs to be set accordingly
-- If you use self-signed certs with the server, you must install your custom cerificate authority file onto your device.
+- If you use self-signed certs with the server, you must install your custom cerificate authority file onto your device (You must use certificate authority, if you go with self-signed, and install it onto the Tomcat instance).